Placeholder-Software/WetSurfaceDecals/docs/Reference/WetDecal.md

 ### Wet Decal

-This sdection contains the core settings for the decal.
+This section contains the core settings for the decal.

 #### Saturation